samuel8876170/kdb-multithread/README.md

-1. Set environement variable `QMULTITHREAD` to directory of the repository
+1. Set environement variable `QMULTITHREAD` to src directory of the repository